entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 ```
 8. Click `Create`

-Now let's create a new application, just like in Scenario 2 but with OpenShift SSL in place.
+Now let's create a new application similar to Scenario 2, but with OpenShift SSL in place.

 9. Go to `EntandoApp` and click `Create instance`
    - Keep the default `my-app` as your application name or select your own
    - Select the EntandoApp version: `7.0`
    - Set the `Ingress Host Name` as in Scenario 1 above
-   - Keep the default `DBMS` as `postgresql`
+   - Keep the default `DBMS` value of `postgresql`
 10. Click `Create`.
-The `Entando Operator` will now proceed to deploy the appropriate resources.
+The `Entando Operator` proceeds to deploy the appropriate resources.

-Once the deployment is complete you can confirm that all routes use https with OpenShift's CA. You will likely still see security warnings in the browser.
+Once the deployment is complete, you can confirm that all routes use HTTPS with OpenShift's CA. You will likely still see security warnings in the browser.

 See the [Next Steps](#next-steps) below to continue your work with Entando.

-## Scenario 4 - PostgreSQL plus self-signed SSL
+## Scenario 4 - PostgreSQL plus Self-Signed SSL
-This scenario is similar to Scenario 3 but here you'll use a self-signed certificate rather than using OpenShift's Certificate Authority.
+This scenario is similar to Scenario 3 but here you'll use a self-signed certificate instead of a certificate provided by OpenShift's internal Certificate Authority.
 As a starting point, you can either remove the EntandoApp and Provided Capabilities from the previous scenarios or prepare a new project per steps 1-5 in Scenario 1.

-We'll start by creating a self-signed certificate and then prepare the Secrets and ConfigMap to match.
-There are various ways to create an X.509 self-signed certificate so you can use your preferred mechanism.
+Start by creating a self-signed certificate and then prepare the Secrets and ConfigMap to match.
+There are various ways to create an X.509 self-signed certificate, so you can use your preferred mechanism.

-1. Using [OpenSSL](https://www.openssl.org/) create a certificate for your application.
+1. Using [OpenSSL](https://www.openssl.org/), create a certificate for your application.
 You'll need to adjust the CN value to match the Ingress Host Name for your project.
 ```shell
 openssl req -nodes -x509 -newkey rsa:4096 -keyout tls.key -out tls.crt -days 365 -subj "/CN=entando.apps-crc.testing"
 ```